wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/logstash-arcsight-logger.md

 Logstash is configured in the `logstash-sample.conf` file:

 * Incoming webhook processing is configured in the `input` section:
-    * All HTTP and HTTPS traffic is sent to 5044 Logstash port
+    * Traffic is sent to port 5044
+    * Logstash is configured to accept only HTTPS connections
-    * Certificate for HTTPS connection to Logstash is located within the file `/etc/server.crt`
+    * Logstash TLS certificate signed by a publicly trusted CA is located within the file `/etc/server.crt`
-    * Private key for the certificate is located within the file `/etc/server.key`
+    * Private key for TLS certificate is located within the file `/etc/server.key`
 * Forwarding logs to ArcSight Logger and log output are configured in the `output` section:
     * All event logs are forwarded from Logstash to ArcSight Logger at the IP address `https://192.168.1.73:514`
     * Logs are forwarded from Logstash to ArcSight Logger in the JSON format according to the [Syslog](https://en.wikipedia.org/wiki/Syslog) standard